-A Supplemental Coolant Additive must be used in the cooling system to prevent liner pitting and for scaling protection.

-Check the SCA concentration according to the schedule in the engine manufacturer's manual and per the manufacturer's warnings, cautions, and instructions.
+Supplemental Coolant Additive must be added to the cooling system to prevent liner pitting and for scaling protection.
+Check SCA concentration according to the schedule in the engine manufacturer's Operator Manual and per warnings, cautions and instructions in the engine manufacturer's service manual.